andrewdhood/cps_match/README.md

 Fairness, in the strict sense, means treating everyone the same.
 The same test.
 The same scoring rubric.
 The same cutoff.
 This is the equality of inputs.
 A race where everyone starts at the same line.

 Equity means something different.
 It means adjusting inputs to achieve a more equal distribution of outcomes.
-If some runners started further back through no fault of their own, if their starting position was determined by their parents' zip code, by the color of their skin, by the tax base of their school district, then equity might mean moving their starting line forward.
-Or giving them better shoes.
-Or acknowledging that "the same race" was never really the same.

 The CPS tier system is an equity intervention.
 It says: we will not pretend that a score of 820 from Englewood and a score of 820 from Lincoln Park represent the same thing.
 We will compare students to other students from similar circumstances.
 We will reserve seats for each tier, so that the selective enrollment schools are not simply mirrors of the city's existing inequality.

 This is a defensible position.
 The data on outcomes is genuinely encouraging.
 Students from lower-income backgrounds who attend these schools graduate at higher rates, attend college at higher rates, earn more over their lifetimes.
 The intervention appears to work, in the sense that it creates pathways that would not otherwise exist.